Manto (2018 film): Plot

-Lahore, 1948: A melancholic city full of refugees, forsaken property, and burnt buildings becomes Manto's new home.
+Lahore, 1948: A melancholic city full of refugees, forsaken property, and burnt buildings devoid of hope becomes Manto's new home.
 He is left grappling with a growing sense of isolation and a deep sense of betrayal.
 As he struggles to come to terms with his new reality, he spirals into a state of perpetual drunkenness.
 Though Safia continues to stand by him, their marriage begins to feel the strain.
 Relentless and long-drawn court trials alleging obscenity in his story Thanda Gosht (literal meaning: Cold Meat) take a severe toll on his health and finances.
 His statement in defense of literature and free speech is met with conviction.
 Despite this, he continues to pen some of his sharpest and most courageous works.

 His compulsions to write and drink are in direct conflict with his desire to see his family - his wife and two daughters, happy and secure.
 His failing health makes him hallucinate.
 Unable to see his family suffer any longer, he finally admits himself into the alcohol rehabilitation center at Lahore Mental Hospital.

-The main narrative is seamlessly interspersed with five of his poignant stories.
+The main narrative is seamlessly juxtaposed with five of his poignant stories.
 The last one being his most famous story - Toba Tek Singh.
 Manto begins the story with, "two or three years after Partition, it occurred to the governments of India and Pakistan to exchange their lunatics like they had exchanged their criminals.
 The Muslim lunatics in India were to be sent to Pakistan and the Hindu lunatics in Pakistani asylums were to be handed over to India."
 The Sikh protagonist, who has vowed to remain standing until he finds his village, lies in death in no-man's land, between the two nations.
 Manto's predicament is not too different.